Ale96Pa/ProVEAN/README.md

 npm run dev -- --open # to open the browser automatically
 ```

-Now, you will need to generate an attack graph model to analyze.
+Now, you will need to generate a network model to analyze.
 You can skip this step if you already have one.
 To generate a model, move to another terminal and run:
 ```bash
 python generate_network.py
 ```